glasser/vote.davidglasser.net/content/post/201611-candidates.md

 I am pretty tempted to give Ben Gould my #1 vote for mayor, as a statement that I want more policy wonkery in our local government.
 (And I'd be happy if he won.)
 But that doesn't mean I shouldn't still decide between the two front-running candidates for my #2 vote.
+(There are several other candidates running too.
+Guy "Mike" Lee does actually bring a legitimate homeless perspective; I met him briefly at the Council candidates debate and I was more impressed than I expected.
+But I don't think he or any of the other candidates I haven't mentioned are really prepared to do the job of Mayor.)

 Honestly, I'm pretty torn.
 I'm sympathetic to the simplistic supply-and-demand explanation that building housing is the way to make housing more